Rorororopu/PlumeCNN/README.md

 - Open the simulation result in `VisIt`.
 You can choose to slice the data perpendicular to x/y/z axis.
 Currently PlumeCNN only supports 3D database and database sliced perpendicular to x, y, or z axis.

 - In `VisIt`, Click `File - Export Database`, in `Xmdv` format.
-You can choose to use either comma or space to separate in the databse.
+The delimiter is whitespace in default.
+You can also specify to change the delimiter to comma.

     Below are variables you **must** export, regardless of sequence: